kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

    scheduling decisions.
 4. **Last chosen node feasibility check:** Filter plugins are run against the node chosen in the previous cycle.
 Two outcomes are possible:
-   - **Infeasible:** The node is full (one-pod-per-node case).
+   - **Infeasible:** The node cannot host another pod from the batch (one-pod-per-node case),
+     either it is at capacity or a per-node constraint (such as a host port conflict) prevents
+     placement.
 The node is discarded and batch proceeds without it.
    - **Still feasible:** The node can host another pod (multi-pod-per-node case).
 This node is rescored (see [Rescoring the Last Chosen Node](#rescoring-the-last-chosen-node)).